-- 3.10.1 Hook Mounted to a Fixed Location Attach the hoist's top hook to the fixed suspension point. - 3.10.2 Ensure that the fixed suspension point rests on the center of the hook's saddle and that the hook's latch is engaged.
+- 3.10.1 Manual Trolley Follow instructions in Owner's Manual provided with the trolley. - 3.10.2 Motorized Trolley Follow instructions in Owner's Manual provided with the trolley. - 3.10.3 Hook Mounted to a Fixed Location Attach the hoist's top hook to the fixed suspension point. - 3.10.4 A WARNING Ensure that the fixed suspension point rests on the center of the hook's saddle and that the hook's latch is engaged.